PX4/PX4-user_guide/en/middleware/mavlink.md

   cd pymavlink
   sudo python setup.py install
   ```
-  Now connect your autopilot to MAVProxy using by following the [MAVProxy docs](https://ardupilot.org/mavproxy/index.html)
+  Now connect your autopilot to MAVProxy by following the [MAVProxy docs](https://ardupilot.org/mavproxy/index.html)
   In the MAVPRoxy console use the watch command to dislay your custom message
   ```bash
   watch custom_message_name